-Household Small little black Ants in House – Getting Rid of Ants Around Home or buildings
+Household Small little black Ants Control Removal – Getting Rid of House Ants in around Homes and buildings

 House-invading ants, nuisance ants or simply house ants.
 Common house ant species are: odorous house ant, Argentine ant, pharaoh ant and a few other species.Most ants that invade homes are yellow, red, brown or black in color, constricted at the waist, and 1/8-1/4″ long. carpenter ants that are larger than about 3/8″ (in the US) . occasionally see ants with wings (all species),considered “reproductives”.